 the recent competition," said the Honourable Gary Goodyear, Minister of

 State (Science and Technology).
-"MI has a strong record of generating
+"MaRS has a strong record of generating

 results for small and medium-sized companies by helping them realize

 the commercial potential of innovative Canadian ideas."

 Member institution fees, grants from the Government of Ontario and the

 MI-Global Industry framework fund will provide matching funding."
 In